 We are a Data Controller for the purposes of the Data Protection Act (DPA) 1998 and the EU General Data Protection Regulation (GDPR).
 This means that we are responsible for, and control the processing of, your personal information.

 For further information about our privacy practices, please contact us:

 Collecting your information

 We want to ensure we’re communicating to you in your preferred communication method and that it’s relevant to you.
 We may collect this information:

-When you subscribe to our newsletter; this may be via our website, through a hard-copy sign-up form at an event or one of our nature reserves, or through a third party for example: Bournemouth Borough Council or one of our fundraising platforms (Charities Aid Foundation or RSM 2000).
+- When you subscribe to our newsletter; this may be via our website, through a hard-copy sign-up form at an event or one of our nature reserves, or through a third party for example: BCP Council or one of our fundraising platforms (Charities Aid Foundation or RSM 2000).

 Information we collect and why we use it